 At Sharktooth Hill Bone Bed near Bakersfield, California, (which is about 100 miles from the nearest ocean) scientists found huge shark teeth as big as a hand and bones from extinct seals and whales.
 At first, people thought these remains showed a big event where many animals died all at once, about 15 million years ago.
 But new research from scientists at the University of California, Berkeley, the University of British Columbia, and the University of Utah tells a different story.
-They say the bones collected over 700,000 years during normal life and death.
+They say the bones were deposited over 700,000 years through the natural processes of life and death.